 Assistance with general academic skills, including study skills and time management, are provided at the Academic Center for Excellence (ACE).
 Assistance with specific courses is often provided via student-led supplemental instruction sessions or student-to-student tutoring.
 A student-staffed Writing Center is also available to assist students with writing assignments, and the Writing Program helps students who have not achieved college writing proficiency through the traditional coursework.

 Although Goucher does not have a program for students with disabilities, the college employs a disabilities specialist, who is a resource for all students with disabilities.
-Disability services are available, and policies and procedures are in place for students with documented disabilities who request academic accommodations.
+Accessibility services are available, and policies and procedures are in place for students with documented disabilities who request academic accommodations.